IgloohomeBaliDev/igloo-translation-converter/readme.md

     - *type*, csv-to-json
     - *file_name*, translated file name (.csv/.json)
     - *source_file*, translation source file (.json)
-3. The result will be on `output/result-{type}` directory, file that already translate by translator to .json (apps)
+3. The result will be on `output/result-csv-to-json` directory, file that already translate by translator to .json (apps)
 4. Add translation file to your apps.

+#### [nested-param-to-one]
+Run this command for change nested key/parameter on translation file to the one line

+1. Add translation file .json on `input/nested-param-to-one` directory, you can add all translation file into this directory
+2. Run **'node index.js {type}'** on terminal/cmd, example: **'node index.js nested-param-to-one'**
+    - *type*, nested-param-to-one
+3. The result will be on `outpun/result-nested-param-to-one` directory, total file on the output directory will be same as the input
+4. Copy all file on the output directory to your apps

+### Example note
+You can remove all **example file** inside input directory, but don't remove the `csv-to-json`, `find-not-translate`, & `nested-param-to-one` directory

 ### Report bug
 ---